 Major Forms: Students who choose to major or minor in history will need to obtain a "Major Form."
 These forms are available from the Humanities Division, the History Department (NAC 5/144A), or from an undergraduate history adviser.
 This paperwork needs to be completed by a history adviser.
 After filling out the form with a history adviser, the student will take the form to the Office of the Registrar for processing.

-- Graduation Check: Every graduating senior must have a "Graduation Check" form filled out by a history adviser and then filed with the Humanities Division, This should be done toward the beginning of the semester a student plans to graduate.
-These forms may be obtained from an adviser or from the History Department office (NAC 5/144A).
-The purpose of the graduation check is to document that a student has fulfilled all the requirements necessary for a history major.
+- Graduation Check: Every graduating senior must have a "Graduation Check" form filed with the Humanities Division, Currently, the Division is taking care of this but students should be sure to check in with a history adviser toward the beginning of the semester the student plans to graduate to be sure they have met all of the requirements necessary for a history major.
 In addition, history majors will complete a general graduation check with the Humanities Division to indicate that the student has met all other non-major requirements for graduation.
-These forms must be completed in order for a student to graduate.

 The Combined B.A./M.A.
 Degree